 In the pursuit of health and weight loss, millions of Americans have made the high-protein diet a top trend, and the number of protein claims on food packaging has skyrocketed.

-Food manufacturers can meet the demand for more protein intake and diet-friendly products by including various forms of functional whey protein in their formulations in place of costly and fat-laden milk, cream, butter and eggs.
+Food manufacturers can meet the demand for more protein intake and diet-friendly products by including various forms of functional whey protein in their formulations in place of heavy cream, cream cheese and other high-fat dairy.

 But what exactly is it and how is whey protein made?

 What Is Whey Protein Concentrate?

 When milk is curdled as part of the cheesemaking process, whey protein is separated from the remaining liquid.
 The protein from liquid whey can be isolated, leaving producers with one of the healthiest forms of protein available.
 Here are a few more whey protein facts:

 - When milk is curdled as part of the cheesemaking process, whey protein is separated from the remaining liquid

 - Whey is a complete protein and contains all 9 essential amino acids

 - It is easily digestible and absorbs into the body quickly